tidymodels/tidymodels.org/learn/work/fairness-readmission/index.md

 ## Model Selection

 Now that we've evaluated a number of models with a variety of metrics, we can explore the results to determine our optimal model.
-Beginning by a quick exploratory plot of the distributions of our metrics:
+Beginning with a quick exploratory plot of the distributions of our metrics:

 ::: {.cell layout-align="center"}